 The Live Chat functionality in Chatfuel consists of two parts:

-a plugin that you can place somewhere in a conversation flow to pause the bot, so users can initiate a conversation with a human agent
+a plugin that you can place somewhere in Flows to pause the bot, so users can start a conversation with a human

-a dedicated tab in Chatfuel where bot administrators can manage live chat conversations with users
+a dedicated tab where bot administrators can manage conversations with users

-The feature as a whole is useful whenever your chatbot can't answer a user's question, doesn't understand the user's input, or when the user would simply prefer the help of a human agent to resolve their concern.
+The feature as a whole is useful whenever your chatbot can't answer a user's question, doesn't understand the what the user is saying, or when the user simply wants to talk to a human to solve their problem.

 Learn more about Facebook's 2020 policy updates for European Economic Area (EEA) countries.

-The plugin is the component you add to a conversation flow.
-It will automatically pause the bot while the human takes over the conversation with the user.
+The plugin is what you add to your Flow.
+It will automatically pause the bot while the human takes over the conversation.
 While a Live Chat session is in progress, your Messenger chatbot will not respond to any AI rules or trigger the Default Answer block.
-You can add Live Chat to any Chatfuel bot, whether you built it in the Automate tab or the Flows tab.

 There, you can: